 - Two roosters fighting?
 Put one in time-out.

 - Current coop not big enough?
 Give 'em a little more space

 - Baby chicks stinking up your house?
 Move them in the Townhouse instead!

-You can happily house two full-grown, standard-size chickens or three or more bantams in the Townhouse, depending on their size.
+You can happily house up to three smaller largefowl chickens (like Polish), two larger largefowl chickens (like Orpingtons), or three or more bantams in the Townhouse, depending on their size.
 (You could easily fit four Seramas, for instance, but if you have bantam Cochins, we'd limit to three.)
 This chicken coop, like every one we sell at My Pet Chicken, is NOT intended for full-time confinement.
 The run is convenient when you can't let your flock roam freely, but make sure your birds have several hours per day free-ranging or in a much larger run.

 Clean Breezes = No Sneezes

 Adequate ventilation is one of the most important features of any chicken house.
 Chickens have especially sensitive respiratory systems, so air flow is key.
 That's why our Townhouse Coop contains an adjustable ventilation slot in the rear, plus an open "staircase" area that allows good air exchange from the open run below.
 The vent slot is backed by half-inch hardware cloth to keep pests and predators out.
 (The front window is backed by plexiglas and is for light only.)